e-oz/Memory/README.markdown

 + MultiAccess class can be used for any resource, to gain access *one write multiple read*

 ###Usage:
-For basic usage, download common.php and see demo.php to get documentation.
+See demo.php to get documentation.

 ###Requirements:
 ####PHP version: 5.3+